nwo-strap/excel-to-fhir/README.md

 # EXCEL to FHIR

-A typescript module to convert spreadsheet (EXCEL) to FHIR resources in JSON.
+A typescript package to convert spreadsheet (EXCEL) to FHIR resources in JSON.

 The workflow is as follows: